 If Roger Corman distributed actual film reels to theaters and he got a theatrical release out of every single one of them back in the day.
-I’m sure you can find an audience for an 422 render of your movie.
+I’m sure you can find an audience for a ProRes 422 render of your movie.

 “Yeah but I don’t have the audience!”